HELLO FROM NANCY VIAU!

 As a children’s book author, I love to create fiction for kids ages two through twelve.
-I’m the author of two picture books and two middle-grade novels.
+I’m the author of three picture books and two middle-grade novels.
 New books are forthcoming in 2018 and 2019!
 For more author info, be sure to read About Nancy (bio), and if you’d like to learn all about my published titles, click on Books to find out more.

 I especially enjoy talking to elementary school students about writing, in large groups, in their classrooms, or even via Skype.